celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 | Validator signer key   | This is the key that has permission to register and manage a Validator or Validator Group, and participate in BFT consensus.                                                                                                                                          |
 | Vote signer key        | This key can be used to vote in Validator elections and on-chain governance.                                                                                                                                                                                          |
 | Attestation signer key | This key is used to sign attestations in Celo's lightweight identity protocol.                                                                                                                                                                                        |
+{% hint style="warning" %}

-Note that account and signer keys must be unique and may not be reused.
+Account and signer keys must be unique and may not be reused.
+{% endhint %}

+In this guide, we will use the `ReleaseGold` contract in place of the Account key to hold the token balance and manage permissions of the other keys.

 #### Keys Required

 We will use 7 keys in the following setup, namely:

-- Validator account key (beneficiary address of `ReleaseGold` submitted through gist)
+- Validator
-- Validator group account key (beneficiary address of `ReleaseGold` submitted through gist)
+  - Beneficiary key (submitted through gist)
   - Validator signer key (submitted through gist)
-- Validator group signer key (new)
+  - Attestation key (new)
-- Validator vote signer key (new)
+  - Voter key (new)
+- Validator Group
+  - Beneficiary key (submitted through gist)
-- Validator group signer key (new)
+  - Validator signer key (new)
-- Validator attestation signer key (new)
+  - Voter key (new)

 ### Environment variables